auth0/docs/articles/metadata/manage-user-metadata-with-lock-library.md

 topics:
   - metadata
   - lock
-contentType:
-  - how-to
+contentType: how-to
-useCase:
-  - manage-users
+useCase: manage-users
 ---

-# How to use Metadata with Lock Library
+# Manage User Metadata with Lock Library

 This article describes how you can define and update the user's `user_metadata`, using Auth0's [Lock](/libraries/lock) library.
 If you are not familiar with `user_metadata`, refer to [User Metadata](/metadata).
 If you need more details on how to install, initialize and use Lock, refer to [Lock for Web](/libraries/lock).

-## Define User Metadata on Signup
+## Define user metadata on signup

 For information on adding `user_metadata` on signup, see the section on Lock [Additional Signup Fields](/libraries/lock/v10/customization#additionalsignupfields-array-)

-## Read User Metadata
+## Read user metadata

 You can read the user's `user_metadata` properties the same way you would for any user profile property.
 This example retrieves the value associated with `user_metadata.hobby`: